List of laws and reports on LGBT rights in the Republic of Ireland: Adoption (Amendment) Act 2017

 This act legislates for the 31st Amendment of the Constitution (Children) Act 2012.
 The act allows civil partners and same-sex married couples the right to apply for adoption.
-Children in long-term foster care can be adopted and step-parents may apply to adopt their spouses' child.
+Children in long-term foster care can be adopted, and step-parents may apply to adopt their spouses' children.
 Civil partners were given the right to apply for adoption under the Child and Family Relationships Act 2015.